RedVoxInc/redvox-python-sdk/docs/python_sdk/cli/README.md

 This command can be used to download report data that was generated on redvox.io.
 The downloaded data will be stored in a .zip folder in the current working directory unless `--out-dir` is specified.
 Downloaded contents include API 900 data files, plots, and other related products.

-All positional arguments are required and `--secret-token` is currently required until otherwise specified.
-If you have not been provided a `secret-token`, please contact RedVox to obtain one.
+All positional arguments are required.

-In the following example, `$USERNAME`, `$PASSWORD`, and `$SECRET_TOKEN` will be used as placeholders.
+In the following example, `$USERNAME` and `$PASSWORD` will be used as placeholders.
 These should be substituted with valid values in order to run.

 The report ID for each redvox.io report can be found both in the URL bar: